space-concordia-spacecraft/kronos/lib/include/index.md

 #### Passive Components

 A passive component is the simplest type of component.
 It does not provide its own thread or queue.
-A passive component consists a collection of functions that will always be synchronously invoked on the calling thread/component.
+A passive component consists of a collection of functions that will always be synchronously invoked on the calling thread/component.
 It essentially serves as a static library of functions.

 Passive components are made to be invoked by active or queued components.
 An example of a passive component could be a File Manager component in charge of tracking files used and providing thread-safe file operations for other components.
 Such operations do not need to run on the same thread and can instead be executed by the calling components.